-- Title II and III of the Americans with Disabilities Act and all applicable compliance standards. - Section 504 of the Rehabilitation Act of 1973 and all applicable compliance standards. - The Fair Housing Act and all applicable compliance standards. - The Georgia Access Law (O.C.G.A. §30-3 et. seq.) and all applicable compliance standards. - Georgia Fair Housing Law (O.C.G.A. §8-3-200 et. seq.) and all applicable compliance standards. - The requirements of the DCA Qualified Allocation Plan ("QAP") applicable to the Project and the DCA Accessibility Manual. - Any other accessibility laws and regulations applicable to the project.

-The following identifies the minimum DCA accessibility work scope and reporting standards:
+Title II and III of the Americans with Disabilities Act and all applicable compliance standards.

+Section 504 of the Rehabilitation Act of 1973 and all applicable compliance standards.

+The Fair Housing Act and all applicable compliance standards.

+The Georgia Access Law (O.C.G.A. §30-3 et. seq.) and all applicable compliance standards.

+Georgia Fair Housing Law (O.C.G.A. §8-3-200 et. seq.) and all applicable compliance standards.

+The requirements of the DCA Qualified Allocation Plan (QAP) including all Threshold and Scoring requirements, applicable to the Project and the DCA Accessibility Manual.

+applicable to the Project and the DCA Accessionity Manual.

+Any other accessibility laws and regulations applicable to the project.

+Minimum DCA Accessibility Work Scope and Reporting Standards: